-The lung margins roughly coincide with those of the pleura, with the exception of at the following points:.
+The pleura margins roughly coincide with those of the lung margins, with the exception of at the following points:

 The anterior border of the left lung has a distinctive notch (the cardiac notch), which enters laterally behind the 4th and 5th intercostal spaces.